Sharing is caring!

 I needed something to get me into a more positive mindset regarding pregnancy, so I signed up for a Hypnobabies class.
 Yes, I am an OB/GYN, and yes, it was my fourth pregnancy, but since I thought we were done having babies, this was kind of like starting all over again, right?

 New Year’s came complete with fireworks and sparklers…and no baby.
 To say I was impatient is an understatement.
-I listened to the “Come Out, Baby” script and tried prenatal massage and acupressure.
+I listened to the “Come Out, Baby” track (Hypnobabies track to encourage baby to be born) and tried prenatal massage and acupressure.
 Every morning I woke up and thought, “Ugh.
 Still pregnant.”
 And our visitors reminded me often.
 “No movement yet?
 When are you gonna have this baby?
 Don’t you know how to get things going?”
 Of course I knew.
 I was induced with my last baby, but I wanted to avoid all that this time around.

 The holidays were over and my husband went back to work.
-I had a prenatal appointment five days past my “guess date”, and I finally agreed to membrane sweeping.
+I had a prenatal appointment five days past my “guess date” (Hypnobabies word for due date), and I finally agreed to membrane sweeping.
 And it hurt.
 A lot.
-I didn’t prepare or flip any hypnosis switches, but I wish I had.
+I didn’t prepare or flip any hypnosis switches (Hypnobabies technique for entering hypnosis), but I wish I had.
 I generally love my OB, but in that moment, we were not friends.
 I called my husband after my appointment, crying.
 “It really hurt.
 I don’t want to hurt anymore.”
 I had been so uncomfortable at the end of the pregnancy and all the feelings of fear and dread that I felt when I found out I was pregnant again came rushing back.
 My wonderful hubby reassured me and met me at an acupuncture appointment.

-I relaxed during my treatment, still feeling no pressure waves.
+I relaxed during my treatment, still feeling no pressure waves (Hypnobabies word for contraction).
 As I drove home from the appointment, I called my mother.
 “Don’t get excited.
 This isn’t it,” I told her as she answered the phone.
 As we chatted, I had a pressure wave…and then another three minutes later.
 And then another came and I knew.
-My birthing time had finally begun.
+My birthing time (Hypnobabies word for labor) had finally begun.

 The sounds of my three children fade away as we load the car.
-I listen and relax on the way to the hospital.Phone calls are made.
+I listen to Easy First Stage (Hypnobabies main birthing day hypnosis track) and relax on the way to the hospital.Phone calls are made.
 The waves are regular, but there is no pain.
 I worry that it is too soon, that I’ve called them all in for nothing.
 The room is waiting; they all are waiting.
 What if this isn’t it?
 It’s too early.
 They’ll be waiting all night.
 They’re ready.
 I’m ready.
 The baby’s heartbeat gallops on the monitor.
 I pace.
 I go to the bathroom.
 I rock on a ball.
 I breathe, I lean, I sway.
 I pace.
 I go to the bathroom.
 I am still relaxed and peaceful and there is still no pain.

 Pacing has me tired.
 I lay in the bed and the wave rises.
 My eyes are closed, and I can hear myself moan as it peaks and falls.
 My husband notices the change.
 “That sounded like a big one.”
 I open my eyes.
 “Maybe I should get in the tub.”